retailcrm/url-validator/README.md

 # RetailCRM URL Validator

-This validator will help you validate RetailCRM, Simla, or SimlaChat URLs in your project using [`symfony/validator`](https://packagist.org/packages/symfony/validator).
+This validator will help you validate system URLs in your project using [`symfony/validator`](https://packagist.org/packages/symfony/validator).

 # Table of contents